Home » Blog » When to Use a Pour-Over Will With a Revocable Trust

 • Peace of Mind: Knowing that your assets will end up in the right hands, even if you forget to transfer something to your trust, can provide significant reassurance.

-Is There a Downside to Using a Pour-Over Will?
+Is There a Downside to Using a Pour-Over Will in California?

 While a pour-over will adds security, be aware of a few drawbacks.
 Assets undergoing a pour-over must still undergo probate, meaning they aren't entirely shielded from court proceedings.
 However, this may be a minor inconvenience if the peace of mind it provides outweighs the potential cost of probate.